KefanPing/Outfit_Recommendation_Project/README.md

 <h2 id="1">1.
 Intro</h2> Do you sometimes (definitely not during the final exams week) stand in front of your closet and think deeply about "what should I wear today?!", "how do I pair up clothes today to make me more fashionable?!".
 Everyone defines fashion personally, but there are always some methods and ways that are fashionable for most people.
 What a person wears can also clearly show how that person's character and taste are.
 For people who don't have time to think about this, they may need to use an app to improve their sense of fashion, such as an outfit recommendation app.
 In general, we have implemented such a local app which can store photo of clothes owned by users and recommend what to wear (top, bottom, and shoes) today.

 <br>
 <h2 id="2">2.
-Use the app</h2> In this app, users can choose to add a photo from their own computer (we need users to take a photo of their own clothes and store it in the computer) to our app.
+Use the app</h2> In this app, users can choose to add a photo from their computer (we need users to take a photo of their clothes and store it on the computer) to our app.
 In the process of adding pictures, this picture will be automatically recognized by our pre-trained model at one time, by type (such as T-shirt), gender (such as women), color (such as navy blue), season (such as summer), usage (such as formal, casual, sport, etc.), and path of the photo.
-These six types of information will be stored in the app and displayed for the user's reference.
-Considering that our model is sometimes inaccurate, and in order to facilitate user operations, we also provide users with editing and deleting buttons.
+These six types of information will be stored in the app and displayed for the user to refer to.
+Considering that our model is sometimes inaccurate, and to facilitate user operations, we also provide users with editing and deleting buttons.
 Therefore, the user can edit the information we misidentified or delete a piece of clothing.

 We provide users with a "Generate Today's Outfit Recommendations" button, which can provide users with recommendations.
 The recommended result is composed of three pictures, namely top, bottom, and shoes.
-Of course, these three pictures are the user's own clothes.
+Of course, these three pictures are the user's clothes.

 Below is a functional diagram of using our app: